 What is technical SEO?

 Technical SEO is what makes your website crawlable, indexable and easy to understand for search engines.

 At TCF, we like to say that your website is your digital storefront — and part of driving traffic is making sure your business is appealing and helpful enough to draw the window shoppers in.
-(Note: if you also have a physicalread our guide to local SEO storefront, you should ).
+(Note: if you also have a physical storefront, you should read our guide to local SEO).
 Technical SEO is the foundation of your storefront.
 Without a solid technical foundation, all of your window dressing and awnings and signage come crumbling down.